robotology/robotology-superbuild/doc/github_actions.md

 - Frees disk space by removing unnecessary GitHub Actions tools
 - Installs Debian-based dependencies
 - Configures and builds the superbuild
-- Disables Gazebo Classic support on Ubuntu 24.04 (no binaries available)

 #### 3. `normal-build`
 Tests the superbuild without using conda, directly with system dependencies.